-The source material is vital because original anime is rare, which means most anime will use existing content for an adaptation.
-It’s usually from either manga, light novels, or even games.
+The source material is essential because original anime is rare, which means most anime will use existing content for an adaptation.
+It’s usually from either manga, light novel, visual novel, or even mobile games.

 For One Punch Man, the source material is the manga.

 We need to check how many manga volumes got released so far and if the story is still ongoing in 2020.
 If the story concluded or is close to ending, that could be why another season for OPM will struggle to get green-lit.
 On the other side, if plenty of material is left, it increases the sequel’s chances like it does for Classroom of The Elite Season 2.

 After that, we need to figure out how many manga volumes got used for the first two seasons.
 Sometimes the anime does catch up to the source material, and that why some anime will wait years to get a sequel announced.
 No Game No Life Season 2 is a sequel that didn’t happen because there was nothing left to adapt after season one.

 How many volumes of One Punch Man are there?

 There are currently 23 manga volumes of One Punch Man released in Japan in 2021.
 One Punch Man also has Chapters 112 – 139 not yet released in tankōbon format.
 Shueisha publishes the chapters in Tonari no Young Jump magazine.

 Is One Punch Man still ongoing?